 The Lufthansa Express Bus and Flixbus coaches are the best way to travel between Frankfurt Airport and Straßburg.
 Trains are a good alternative but always require at least one transfer.
 The fastest journeys are on German Railways (Deutsche Bahn) trains with a transfer to an IC Bus.
 The comfort comfort of the Lufthansa Express Bus, previously Lufthansa Airport Bus, is hard to beat.
 Journey times are usually just less than 2h30.
 Ticket prices range from around €30 to €60 with the full-fare Lufthansa Express Bus cheaper than regular train tickets.
 Flixbus coaches are even cheaper if booked in advance but travel time is usually over three hours.

 Frankfurt International Airport (FRA) is only around 200 km (125 miles) from Strasbourg.
 It is an easy and fast drive of just over two hours.
 A private one-way minibus transfer should be a round €300 making it worth for small groups to compare prices before booking.
-Taxi2Airport and My Driver give online quotations for private airport transfers without first requiring personal details or flight numbers.
+Taxi2Airport gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 Lufthansa Express Bus to Strasbourg from Frankfurt Airport

 The Lufthansa Express Bus (previously called Lufthansa Airport Bus) is the easiest way to travel between Frankfurt International Airport (FRA) and Strasbourg (Straßburg) in Alsace (Elsaß) in France.
 The bus is available to all travelers – no flights are required – and is usually the cheapest option too, other than the slower Flixbus.